-The city’s Make Change Count campaign, supporting people who are rough sleeping, is back for 2021.
+The city’s Make Change Count campaign, supporting people who are rough sleeping, is back

 More than £100,000 has been raised and gone directly to help some of our most vulnerable residents since the campaign began four years ago.
 This year’s fundraising page is now live.